What exactly are we celebrating today?

 Is it just one president (Washington)?
 Or two (Washington and Lincoln)?
 Or the whole lot (including Warren G. Harding)?
 The apostrophe's placement, assuming an apostrophe is used, depends on whether we're celebrating more than one president today, right?

-Surely, I thought, the highest official source for pinning down today's holiday is the federal government.
-And, in the eyes of Uncle Sam, the answer is — none of the above.
+So, what do they say at the top of U.S. officialdom – the federal government?
+In the eyes of Uncle Sam, the answer is — none of the above.

 Today's federal holiday is officially called "Washington's Birthday."